 We assessed the appraisal firm's qualifications and expertise and read their terms of engagement with the Group to determine whether there were any matters that might have affected their objectivity or may have imposed scope limitations upon their work.
-We also considered other engagements which might exist between the Group and the appraisal firm.
-We found no evidence to suggest that the objectivity of the appraisal firm was compromised.
+We also considered other engagements which might exist between the Group work in accordance with RICS (Royal Institution of Chartered Surveyors) Valuation - Professional Standards, as set out by the RICS.
+The appraisal firm used by the Group is a well know firm, with experience in the Chinese market, in which the Group operates.